Applicant Rights and Responsibilities

 - Request accommodations under the Americans with Disabilities Act (“ADA”) - Applicants who qualify as an individual with a disability under the ADA have the right to request and receive reasonable accommodations or modifications in accordance with the provisions of the ADA and other relevant legislation for any step in the selection process.
 To request an accommodation, please email firstname.lastname@example.org.

-- Familiarize and understand the Applicant Rights and Responsibilities document - It is the applicant’s responsibility to read the document and familiarize himself or herself with the information contained herein.
+- Familiarize and understand the Applicant Rights and Responsibilities document - It is the applicant’s responsibility to read the document and become familiar with the information contained herein.

 - Be honest - It is the applicant’s responsibility to accurately represent previous work history, qualifications, skills and experience and to provide true and complete information in connection with his or her application/resume and any additional required information or assessments.